 A typical workflow may include the following video editing services:

-- Importing video, logging and identifying selects
+- Importing video and other source material, logging and identifying selects

 - Rough cut

 - Input and revisions

 - Final review and delivery of compressed video.

 Another way to determine professional editing costs is to factor how many cuts per minute your finished video will have and multiply that figure by the finished video length.
 For example: a 5 minute video with 10 cuts per finished minute would yield 50 cuts.
 If your average implementation time is 6 minutes per cut, that would come to 300 minutes (5 hours).
 Consider that an average of 10 cuts per fished minute will take less time to edit than 20 cuts per minute.
 Factors to consider which may affect the cuts per minute calculation are: audio complexity, quantity and type of transitions, will there be motion graphics services required, how much color correction and finessing will be needed, are there complex montage sequences, how many rounds of revions are planned?-etc...